Petrobras cuts spending plan again as oil-price drop bites

 "Every day Petrobras is under more and more pressure," said Fabio Fuzette, who runs Sao Paulo investment fund Antares Capital.
 "If oil prices stay low, I'm not very hopeful.
 We will likely see more of the same shortly."

-Petrobras' preferred shares, the company's most-traded class of stock, fell more than 9 percent in afternoon trading in Sao Paulo to 5.54 reais, their lowest since August 2003.
-The shares are down 9.1 percent this month and 70 percent in the last year.
+Preferred shares of Petrobras fell more than 7 percent in Sao Paulo to their lowest since November 2003.

 Lower spending will free up cash to make payments on the company's $130 billion of debt, but it also threatens to crimp future output that investors are counting on to pay longer-term obligations.